 Data collection for MIS dashboard has been started and the DAE department has provided complete data for FY 2019-20 & 2020-21 while working to complete data for FY 2021-22.
 The S&WC department has earlier provided some data for FY 2019-20 & 2020-21 which has a lot of missing columns and difference in formats.
 The ME&IE ICT team along with field staff managed to compile that data from DG S&WC office.
+Huge chunks of missing data are already being updated to the MIS.
 The team is working on fulfilling the requirements for project MIS dashboard.